 - Personal attention.
 From day one, a dedicated academic department and a committed college staff are available to help you reach your goals.

 We believe in Flexibility and making sure that you can complete your degree without sacrificing your personal or professional priorities.
-With 6 term starts per year to choose from you can begin the path to earning your doctoral degree online today.
+With 6 term starts per year to choose from you can begin the path to earning your doctorate online today.

 I’ve been very impressed by the high academic caliber of the students and professors.
 I appreciate the flexibility also as all of us are unconventional students who also work, have families, etc. It’s also a lot of fun!”

 — kathryn Glatter, Current Ph.D.
 Student

 "It is difficult to choose the most meaningful aspect of learning at Gratz because the overall experience was so rewarding.
 From the variety in course selections, to the engaging online discussions between classmates to the encouraging and supportive faculty, I was able to expand my learning and feel a part of a community whose goal was to make this world a better place."